ABOUT THESE EXPEDITIONS

 About the Sanctuary

-Called the Devils Teeth by ancient mariners, these rugged, remote rocky islands host some of the most abundant and diverse marine life in the world.
-36 species of marine mammals, including 18 species of cetaceans (whales and dolphins) are found near the Farallon Islands, most frequently gray whales, blue whales, and humpback whales.
+Called the Devils Teeth by ancient mariners, the Farallon Islands are rugged, remote rocky islands host some of the most abundant and diverse marine life in the world.
+36 species of marine mammals, including 18 species of cetaceans (whales and dolphins) are found near the islands, most frequently gray whales, blue whales, and humpback whales.

 California is the first state in the nation to establish a system of MPAs – similar to national parks and forests on land – to protect and restore ocean habitats and increase the health, productivity, and resilience of ocean ecosystems.
 Under the California Marine Life Protection Act (MLPA) passed in 1999, California took a regional approach to the design and implementation of MPAs along its 1,100 mile coastline, and divided the state into five regions: the north coast, north central coast, central coast, south coast and San Francisco Bay.
-The state completed the coastal network of MPAs in 2012, creating over 120 underwater refuges along California’s coast, extending protection from Oregon to Mexico.
+The state completed the coastal network of MPAs in 2012, creating over 124 underwater refuges along California’s coast, extending protection from Oregon to Mexico.